djfordz/php_scripts/README.md

 Generally I would use OO principles and methods to create tools, however, due for the need to upload to each individual server, I have created a script of only one file.

+ssh into server as normal, su as root `sudo su`

 #### To copy to server, simply use `wget -c https://raw.github.com/djfordz/php_scripts/master/sitecopy`

-ssh into server as normal, su as root `sudo su`
+make script executable `chmod +x sitecopy`

+### usage:

 Although the sitecopy script can be ran from any directory and can use relative paths, I find running from root home and just using absolute paths to be easiest.

-### usage:

 #### Create and copy to new dev instance will create new vhost, dns, new database, new database user, and if needed vm user.